galiudaykiran/Face-Recognition-and-Grouping/README.md

-# Face-Recognition-and-Grouping
-# Face Grouping and Recognition Application
+# Face Recognition and Grouping

 This project provides a complete face grouping and recognition system using Python.
 It includes a Jupyter Notebook interface with a simple UI built on `ipywidgets` to load images, group faces by similarity, and perform live webcam-based recognition.